Ch 306: Traditional Chinese Language and Literature

 - Year 3, Year 3 of 4 or Year 4 of 4

 - Full Year

-In addition to offering a survey course on the development of traditional Chinese literature, this course introduces pre-Han and Han prose writings, the major poetic forms and some of the important poets from different periods, and aspects of literati culture through close reading of texts from the late imperial period.
+In addition to offering a survey course on the development of traditional Chinese literature, this module introduces pre-Han and Han prose writings, the major poetic forms and some of the important poets from different periods, and aspects of literati culture through close reading of texts.

 - Bol, Peter K.: “This Culture of Ours”: Intellectual Transitions in T’ang and Sung China.
 Stanford: Stanford UP, 1992.